codmccabe/Math1431/doc/chapter1/16.md

 # Section 1.6

-We will start this section with some basic review.
+We will start this section with a basic review.

 ## Review